aaronfc/unnamed-rts/docs/tasks.md

 	- ⚠️  Supporting this might mean having to mess around with how the mesh is generated if we want to have collisions set to indivual parts and not the full camp as a whole.
 For example, colliding only with the base of the tents or the campfire.
     - [X] Replace towncenter with equivalent composed object - camp or big house?
 - [X] 🐛 When trying to collect resources from a resource which is surrounded by other resources the "closest" point to the villager will be out of the navigation mesh.
 So we don't have a way to get there. 💡 Maybe we should make this "closest" point smarter or the navigation mesh less strict (allow to get to a point out of the map).
+- [X] Get up to date with current situation.
+- [X] Buildings!
+    - [X] Villager building action
+    - [X] Building being constructed progress ~
+    - [X] Menu
+	- [X] Display menu for building when villagers selected
+	- [X] Enable placing building and starting a construction when clicked on the map.
+Make villagers build it.
+	- [X] Do not allow for buildings to be constructed over resources or other buildings.
+	- [X] If building can't be placed, we need to inform the user
+	- [X] Update icons / assets for the menu (make it a little better looking)
+	- [X] Display building cost per building
+	- [X] Make the menu generic so that new building buttons appear automatically
+    - [X] Make construction consume resources
+	- The easiest way would be to not allow building over entities (in the end we won't allow to build over enemies)
+    - [X] 🐛 When placing a building (to construct) we lose the "move" event when mouse is over anything different from the map (for example, entities like villagers or other buildings)
+    - [X] 🐛 When we left-click while building, the next right-click will not work.
+Solution: left-click should stop the building process.
+    - [X] 🐛 When houses are `.destroy()`ed something is not being correctly removed, since the input over the place that occupied the house doesn't work anymore.
+Reproduce: Click the build a house button, and then move over the map to somewhere.
+Click escape and the house will disappear.
+Now input on that same place will not work (try to use the multi-selection box)
+    - [X] 🐛 When commanding a single unit to complete a construction the full group moves instead of only the selected one.
+Reproduce: Command all the entities to gather resource and then select a single unit and command to complete the construction of a started house.
+- [X] Population control
+    - [X] Create maximum population counter
+    - [X] Display maximum counter in the GUI
+    - [X] Accept new orders but do not execute them until we have free space for the new villagers.
+    - [X] New house should increase by some amount (5) the maximum population counter until some predefined limit (200)

 # References